RAK3272-SiP Quick Start Guide

 ATE

-1. In setting up the RAK3272-SiP to work in LoRa P2P mode, you need to change the LoRa network work mode command on both RAK3272-SiP Breakout Boards.
+- To set up the RAK3272-SIP for LoRa P2P mode, change the LoRa network mode on both RAK3272-SIP Breakout Boards using the appropriate command.

 AT+NWM=0